How everything–everything–changed for Netflix this week

 Two, as we previewed last year when Disney first announced its streaming strategy, Netflix has to build up these title brands into cash gushers, and promotion is only the start of it.
 To offset all that marketing expense, expect to see more merchandising to make money beyond the $8 to $14 a month Netflix currently gets from subscribers.

 In particular, keep an eye on gaming.
-Although Netflix denied that it would launch its own gaming service, as rumored last month, it is launching a Stranger Things-themed version of Minecraft: Story Mode with Telltale Games later this year.
+Although Netflix denied that it would launch its own gaming service, as rumored last month, it is launching a Stranger Things-themed game with Telltale Games later this year.
 Gaming revenue from license deals like this could ultimately become an important source of additional revenue for Netflix.

 2. Netflix is no longer just a video streaming service